CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the Mg isoelectronic sequence

 As in the case of the Be-like sequence, previous CHIANTI versions did not have atomic rates for many minor ions, and for the less important ones only had a very limited set of levels and DW CE rates.
 As shown in \cite{fernandez-menchero_etal:2014_mg-like}, significant differences with the DW rates are present.

 For the radiative rates, we have mostly used the values from the MCHF calculations by \cite{tachiev_cff:2002} for the lowest 26 $n=3$ levels ($3s^2, 3s 3p, 3p^2, 3s 3d, 3p 3d$).
 Duplicates in the data were removed, and multipolar transition probabilities added.
-Differences with the \cite{fernandez-menchero_etal:2014_mg-like} values were typically at most 20-30\%.
+Differences with the \cite{fernandez-menchero_etal:2014_mg-like} values were typically at most 20-30\%. {Experimental energies are taken from NIST unless stated otherwise.}